Academic Handbook Admissions

 9. References from friends, family and relatives are not acceptable.

-10. Undergraduate and postgraduate applicants who do not meet the typical entry requirements may be invited for an interview.
+10. Undergraduate and taught postgraduate applicants who do not meet the typical entry requirements may be invited for an interview.
 The purpose and format of the interview is communicated to applicants clearly in advance so that applicants have sufficient time to prepare.

 12. Interviews are recorded for quality assurance purposes.
 Interviews will be conducted via video conference (Zoom).
 A standard format note of the interview is also taken.